-All employees and students are prohibited from copying materials not specifically allowed by the copyright law, Fair Use guidelines, licenses, or contractual agreements, or the permission of the copyright proprietor.
-Web Page publications must include a statement of copyright when appropriate and indicate that permission has been secured when including copyrighted materials, or that the publication is in accordance with the Fair Use provisions of the Copyright Law.
+All employees and students are prohibited from copying materials not specifically allowed by the copyright law, "Fair Use" guidelines, licenses or contractual agreements, or the permission of the copyright proprietor.
+Web Page publications must include a statement of copyright when appropriate and indicate that permission has been secured when including copyrighted materials or notice that such publication is in accordance with the "Fair Use" provisions of the Copyright Law.